42sol/19o1_awesome_list_openscad/rooms/communities.md

 ## Other Communities including topic

 - [English OpenSCAD Group on Printables.com](https://www.printables.com/group/openscad-NZojD6R/comments) - discuss and share models with more than 100 makers.
-- [German OpenSCAD Group on Printables.com](https://www.printables.com/group/openscad-NZojD6R/comments) - discuss and share models with at least me.
-TODO: the group needs to be created (next action: logo)
+- [German OpenSCAD Group on Printables.com](https://www.printables.com/group/openscadgerman-deutsch-eQ3qjPR/comments) - discuss and share models with at least me - in German.

 - [CadHub Discord](https://cadhub.xyz/) - young project to have one place for all parametric tools.